-Although red hair comes in various shades, you will probably make a ginger baby if one or both of you have the gene variant.
+Although names for girls with red hair come in various shades, you will probably make a ginger baby if one or both of you have the gene variant.

 Aren’t they adorable?
 Just like the beautiful orange flowers we see in our gardens, or the beautiful red flower that stands out at the red yard.